eryl/deeplearningbook-discussion-questions/chapter_09.md

 ## Chapter 9.9
 1. Coates et al. (2011) use k-means clustering on small image patches to learn convolutional kernels.
 Compared to learning the kernels using a supervised task, is there a difference in learning to recognize:
-    a.
-Rare patterns (e.g. leopard spots in a large dataset of natural images)?
+    1. Rare patterns (e.g. leopard spots in a large dataset of natural images)?
-    b.
-Composite patterns (e.g. a cross)?
+    2. Composite patterns (e.g. a cross)?

 ## Chapter 9.10